-Scenario #1 Asymptomatic Participants who are not up-to-date with recommended vaccine doses (including a booster dose).
-Scenario #2 Asymptomatic participants who are upto-date with recommended vaccine doses (including booster dose), or have recovered from confirmed COVID-19 within the past 90 days.
-Should quarantine for 10-days.
-Day 0 starts the day of the close contact with someone positive for COVID-19, and day 1 is the first full day following the last close contact.
-A well-fitted mask should be worn (as tolerated/medically advisable) for 10-days (i.e., days 0 through 10) after the last close contact.
-Should not be restricted from program following their exposure.
-Participants who are able should wear a well-fitting mask as tolerated/medically advisable around others for 10 days from the date of their last close contact with someone with COVID-19.
-Day 0 starts the day they had close contact with someone positive for COVID-19, and day 1 is the first full day following the last close contact.
-They should get tested at least 5 days after they last had close contact with someone with COVID-19, and follow isolation recommendations if they test positive.
+Regardless of vaccination status, asymptomatic participants who have had close contact with someone who tested positive for COVID-19 in the past 10 days should not be restricted from program following their exposure.
+Participants who are able, should wear a mask as tolerated/medically advisable around others for 10 days from the date of their last close contact with someone with COVID-19.
+Day 0 starts the day they had close contact with someone positive for COVID-19 and day 1 is the first full day following the last close contact.
+They should get tested 5 days after they had close contact with someone with COVID-19, and follow isolation recommendations if they test positive.
+Testing should still occur even if symptoms do not develop.